Ziyad-Elsayed/Smart-Vision/README.md

 ## Overview

-Vision Assistant is a Python-based application designed to help visually impaired individuals navigate their environment and interact with the world around them using AI-powered computer vision and natural language processing.
+ Smart Vision is a Python-based application designed to help visually impaired individuals navigate their environment and interact with the world around them using AI-powered computer vision and natural language processing.

 ## Features